boshd/rp/README.md

 There are three major components to the system: **Redis backing instance**, **LRU Cache** and **HTTP Server**.

-- **Redis**: The Redis instance serves as a key-value data store.
+- **Redis**: The Redis instance serves as a stand-alone in-memory key-value data store.
 In our case, it is used to retrieve data if the data is not available in our LRU cache.

 - **LRU Cache**: This is a local cache built using the Least Recently Used (LRU) algorithm.
 The cache has a pair of configurable env. vars: capacity and expiry duration:
     - Capacity: Maximum number of items that can be held by the local cache.